B4S1C-Coder/Decentralized-File-Storage/README.md

   PROTOS ${PROTO_FILES}
 )
 ```
-5. Install npm packages for client-ui and tracker-ui: `cd client-ui && npm i && cd ../tracker-ui && npm i && cd ..`
+5. Install npm packages: `npm i`

-6. Last but not the least build dfs:
+6. Last but not the least build the project:
  - In the project root run: `mkdir build && cd build && cmake .. && make`
  - The build should progress smoothly provided you have set-up gRPC and Sodium correctly